Latest Update On COVID-19

-There were seven new cases confirmed in Hamilton overnight, four in Te Awamutu and three in Hamilton.
-Six were known contacts already in isolation.
-Public Health will today investigate links for the remaining case.
+There are two new cases to report in Waikato today, both in Hamilton.

+One case was a known contact already in isolation, and public health officials are today investigating links for the remaining case.

-There is one case in Waikato Hospital for a non-COVID-19 related condition.
+There remains one case in Waikato Hospital for a non-COVID-19 related condition.

-There are five pop-up and dedicated testing sites operating across Hamilton, Ōtorohanga and Te Kūiti today.
+There are five pop-up and dedicated testing sites operating across Waikato today in Hamilton, Ōtorohanga, Te Awamutu, and Te Kuiti.

-The Te Awamutu site is closed today as the station is relocated within the site and will be open again from tomorrow.
-Testing is available at the medical centres in Te Awamutu with patients asked to phone in advance.
-Non-enrolled patients are welcome and testing is free for everyone.
-The pop-up testing sites in Huntly are now closed with testing available from Wednesday at Waahi Whanui.

-Ten locations of interest were identified in Hamilton yesterday.
-Details can be found on the Ministry of Health website: www.health.govt.nz/locationsofinterest
+Two locations of interest were identified in Hamilton yesterday, and locals are urged to continue to regularly check the Ministry’s locations of interest webpage

-Wastewater samples from November 3 have returned positive results across Hamilton, Ngāruawāhia, Ōtorohanga, Te Awamutu and Te Kuiti.

-There were 2239 tests processed in Waikato yesterday and 880 vaccinations given.
+There were 1,906 tests processed in Waikato yesterday and around 1,712 vaccinations given.

 |Location